BackSlasher/blog.backslasher.net/content/hbase-graphite-python.md

 ![](|filename|/images/hbase-graphite-python/graph.png)

 ## The script
-I decided to upload the script into a repository.
+I decided to share this project as a GitHub repository.
 **[Check it out!](https://github.com/BackSlasher/monitor-hbase)**
 It includes setup instructions, example usage etc.